Tissa Nagodavithana: Career

-In 2010, he produced the film Kreshma Bhumi, which received critics acclaim in that year.
+In 2010, he produced the film Kreshma Bhumi, starring Cheruka Weerakoon, which received critics acclaim in that year.
 Then in 2012, Nagodavithana produced the film Kusa Paba which was directed by Sunil Ariyaratne.
 The film became the highest grossing film of that year and later won several awards at local film festivals.
 In 2018, he was awarded with Signis International Award at the 41st SIGNIS Sri Lanka Salutation Awards Ceremony.